-Most importantly, we also found a huge difference between the reproductive systems of S. japonicum collected from iNOS- and WT rats.
-The testes of adult male schistosomes from iNOS^{-/-} rats were composed of six to eight testicular lobes containing large amounts of spermatogonia and spermatocytes, while the seminal vesicle was filled with thousands of mature sperm (Fig. 1C).
-In the control mice, S. japonicum had a similar phenotype as in the iNOS^{-/-} rats.
-In contrast, in WT rats, S. japonicum displayed a significant reduction in the number and size of testicular lobes, accompanied by a remarkable decrease in cell density in the testes plus a lack of mature sperm (Fig. 1 C-E).
-Furthermore, in female worms, drastic differences were observed in the size of ovaries, vitellaria, and numbers of nonexcreted eggs in the uterus of S. japonicum collected from the iNOS^{-/-} and WT rats (Fig. 1 C, F, and G and Fig. S4).
-Analogous to the worms observed in mice, we found that the ovaries of mature female worms collected from the iNOS-/- rats were composed of abundant oogonia, immature and primary oocytes (Fig. 1 C and F), while the uteri were filled with eggs (Fig. 1G and Fig. S4B) and the vitelline lobes were clustered with closely arranged vitelline cells (Fig. S4A).
-In contrast, there were significant reductions in the diameters of ovaries that contained only a few oocytes in the female worms collected from the WT rats (Fig. 1 C and F).
-The occurrence of eggs in uteri was rare, and those present were not properly formed; the vitelline lobes had scantily organized vitelline cells (Fig. 1G and Fig. S4).
-These results obtained from the WT rats are consistent with those previously described (8), but show a clear difference from phenotypes observed in the iNOS^{-/-} rats.
+Most importantly, we also found a huge difference between the reproductive systems of S. japonicum collected from iNOS^{-/-} and WT rats.
+The testes of adult male schistosomes from iNOS^{-/-} rats were composed of 6-8 testicular lobes containing large amounts of spermatogonia and spermatocytes while the seminal vesicle was filled with thousands of mature sperm (Fig. 1C).
+In the control mice, S. japonicum had the similar phenotype as in the iNOS^{-/-} rats.
+In contrast, in WT rats S. japonicum displayed a significant reduction in the number and size of testicular lobes, accompanied by a remarkable decrease in cell density in the testes plus a lack of mature sperm (Fig. 1C - E).
+Furthermore, in female worms, drastic differences were observed in the size of ovaries, vitellaria and numbers of non-excreted eggs in the uterus of S. japonicum collected from the iNOS^{-/-} and WT rats (Fig. 1C, F, G and Fig. S4).
+Analogous to the worms observed in mice, we found that the ovaries of mature female worms collected from the iNOS^{-/-} rats were composed of abundant oogonia, immature and primary oocytes (Fig. 1C and F), while the uteri were filled with eggs (Fig. 1G and Fig. S4B), and the vitelline lobes were clustered with closely arranged vitelline cells (Fig. S4A).
+In contrast, there were significant reductions in the diameters of ovaries which contained only a few oocytes in the female worms collected from the WT rats (Fig. 1C and F).
+The occurrence of eggs in uteri was rare and those present were not properly formed; the vitelline lobes had scantily organized vitelline cells (Fig. 1G and Fig. S4).
+These results obtained from the WT rats are consistent with those previously described (8), but show a clear difference to phenotypes observed in the iNOS^{-/-} rats.